andrendvorak/AIProject/README.md

-# AIProject
+# Undergraduate K-Means AI Project

+Uses K-Means clustering to reduce and summarize a .txt file.

-Using Python 3.6 and NLTK 3.4
+Made using Python 3.6 and NLTK 3.4

 To run:
 Enter name of .txt file when prompted